S. I. Hayakawa: Student strike at San Francisco State College

-Political career
+United States Senator

-Hayakawa won an unexpected victory in the 1976 Republican Senate primary over three better-known career politicians: former HEW Secretary Robert Finch, long-time U.S. Representative Alphonzo Bell and former California Lieutenant Governor John L. Harmer.
+Hayakawa launched a campaign for the U.S. Senate in 1976, and won an unexpected victory in the Republican primary over three better-known career politicians: former HEW Secretary Robert Finch, long-time U.S. Representative Alphonzo Bell and former California Lieutenant Governor John L. Harmer.
 Much like Jimmy Carter, Hayakawa touted himself as a political outsider.

 On the Democratic side, incumbent Senator John Tunney faced a surprisingly strong challenge from another political outsider, Tom Hayden.
 Hayden's extremely liberal candidacy forced Tunney to run more to the left in the primary, which hurt him in the general election.

 Nevertheless, Tunney was favored to easily win re-election.
 Comfortably ahead in the polls, Tunney did not aggressively campaign until the final weeks before the election.
 But Hayakawa's position as a political outsider was popular in the wake of the Watergate scandal.
 In addition, Tunney had a high absenteeism rate while serving in the Senate and missed numerous votes.
 Hayakawa exploited this with a television ad that showed an empty chair in the U.S. Senate chamber.
 Hayakawa gradually closed the gap with Tunney, and ultimately defeated him by just over three percentage points.

-During his Senate campaign, Hayakawa spoke about the proposal to transfer possession of the Panama Canal and Canal Zone from the United States to Panama.
-He said, "We should keep the Panama Canal.
-After all, we stole it fair and square."
-However, in 1978 he helped win Senate approval of the Torrijos–Carter Treaties, which transferred control of the zone and canal to Panama.
+During his Senate campaign, Hayakawa spoke about the proposal to transfer possession of the Panama Canal and Canal Zone from the United States to Panama, stating, "We should hang on to [the Panama Canal].
+We stole it fair and square."
+In 1978 he helped win Senate approval of the Torrijos–Carter Treaties, which transferred control of the zone and canal to Panama.
 He also supported a bill that led to the creation of the Commission on Wartime Relocation and Internment of Civilians, which examined the causes and effects of the incarceration of Japanese Americans during World War II.
 During his time in the Senate, Hayakawa was one of three Japanese Americans in the chamber, the other two being Daniel Inouye and Spark Matsunaga, both of Hawaii.

+Hayakawa was news media reporters' favorite fodder, as he was often found napping through important legislative voting.

-Hayakawa planned to run for re-election in 1982 but trailed other Republican candidates badly in early polls and was short on money.
+He planned to run for re-election in 1982 but trailed other Republican candidates badly in early polls and was short on money.
 He dropped out of the race early in the year and was ultimately succeeded by Republican San Diego Mayor Pete Wilson.
 To date, he is the only Japanese American Republican to have served in the U.S. Senate.

 Hayakawa and John Tanton founded the political lobbying organization U.S. English, which is dedicated to making English the official language of the United States.
 Despite his support for creating the Commission on Wartime Relocation and Internment of Civilians, Hayakawa, who lived in Chicago as a Canadian citizen during World War II and thus was not subject to confinement, argued that the internment of Japanese Americans was beneficial and that Japanese Americans should not be paid for "fulfilling their obligations" to submit to Executive Order 9066.